barumau/pandunia/eng/I01_ration.md

 In Pandunia it is a neutral pronoun that can be used both in informal and formal situations.

 The third-person pronoun in Pandunia is **da**.
-It has the remarkable benefit that it can refer to both males and females as well as lifeless objects.
+It has the remarkable benefit that it can refer to people of any gender as well as lifeless objects.
 So it covers the English third-person pronouns _he_, _she_ and _it_, all at once.

 | English    | Pandunia   | Chinese    |